db0/pictrs-safety/README.md

 python -i api_server.py
 ```

 `-i` is insecure and will listen to all IPs by default.
+You can use `-l` to specify a different listen address

 ## Serving via https